Jeeveshsankar/NIRAIVIZHI/design.md

 ## Overview

 The Niraivizhi mobile application is a Flutter-based cross-platform system that integrates with Hydrobot IoT sensors, Firebase backend services, and an ML prediction model to provide real-time water quality monitoring and waterborne disease outbreak prediction for rural North-East India.
-The system serves four distinct user roles with role-based access control, supports 25+ tribal languages, and operates in offline-first mode to handle intermittent connectivity.
+The system serves four distinct user roles with role-based access control, supports 25+ tribal languages, and operate in offline-first mode to handle intermittent connectivity.

 ### Key Design Principles